On this page

 Custom device ID

 You can assign a new device ID using setDeviceId().
-When setting a custom device ID, make sure the value is sufficiently unique.
+When you set a custom device ID, make sure the value is sufficiently unique.
 Amplitude recommends using a UUID.

 Location tracking

 Amplitude converts the IP of a user event into a location (GeoIP lookup) by default.
-This information may be overridden by an app's own tracking solution or user data.
+An app's own tracking solution or user data may override this information.

 Proguard obfuscation